LRT in

 Photo by page author

-Taken from the same pedestrian bridge as the photo above left, this is the view looking west
+Looking west from the same pedestrian bridge as the left photo.

 Central Corridor Extension